 If you want to comment on this, please go to the blog entry.

-Created by Simon Josefsson on 2008-05-08 for OpenWRT 7.09, updated for OpenWRT 8.09 on 2009-03-23, for OpenWRT 8.09.1 on 2009-06-09, and for OpenWRT 8.09.2 on 2010-02-03.
+Created by Simon Josefsson on 2008-05-08 for OpenWRT 7.09, updated for OpenWRT 8.09 on 2009-03-23, for OpenWRT 8.09.1 on 2009-06-09, for OpenWRT 8.09.2 on 2010-02-03, and for OpenWRT 10.03 on 2010-05-03.

 Chosing OpenWRT Image

 For the ASUS WL-500gP device I chose the brcm-2.4 variant of OpenWRT for this device.
-The plain brcm variant will work, and uses the newer 2.6 kernel, but wireless will not work.
+The plain brcm variant will work, and it uses the newer 2.6 kernel, but wireless will not work.

 Downloading Image